RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>"Truthbetheprejudice": this user made 4 submissions with the same text "Remove Amber Heard from Aquaman 2" within only 30 seconds!!
 <br>"the-speed-of-pain": this user made 2 submissions with the same text "Remove Amber Heard from Aquaman 2" within only 3 seconds!!
 <br>It is obvious, it is a campaign to remove AH from the movie.

-### <b>Overview - 2018</b>
-The percentage of 2018 contributions made by Unverified accounts  11.3%
-<br>Total unverified accounts contributions in 2018:  789.
-<br>Total unverified accounts comments in 2018: 566.
-<br>Number of contributed users is  275.
-<br>The percentage of 2018 submissions made by Unverified accounts 6.15 with 123 submissions.